-New Residential Structures - Tornado, Earthquake, Severe Thunderstorm, Severe Winter Storm The PADD staff calculated the estimated future residential structure growth by multiplying the existing number of residential structures by the expected growth rate for each county.
-Results of these calculations are represented in the Table 3.24.
-These numbers would represent the approximate number of future residential structures vulnerable to tornadoes, earthquakes, thunderstorm wind, and winter storms.
+County Structures - Tornado, Earthquake, Severe Thunderstorm, Severe Winter Storm The PADD staff calculated the estimated future household projection growth based on the Household Projections from the Kentucky State Data Center.
+These calculations are represented in Table 3.24.
+These numbers would represent the approximate number of new future residential structures vulnerable to Tornados, Earthquakes, Thunderstorm Wind, and Winter Storms.

-Table 3.24 Household Projections
+Table 3.24Household Projections